Ikechukwu980/Setup-for-Django-app/README.md

 # Step 7: For Security,
-I will make sure to enable encryption at rest as well as in Transit using KMS and SSL/TLS I will enable backup of data by taking automatic snapshot with AWS Data Lifecycle manager. for IAM user and roles, i will leverage the principle of least privilege that means i will only give fine grain access to services and users that need access to the application.
+I will make sure to enable encryption at rest as well as in Transit using KMS and SSL/TLS I will enable backup of data by taking automatic snapshot with AWS Data Lifecycle manager. for IAM users and roles, i will leverage the principle of least privilege that means i will only give fine grain access to services and users that need access to the application.

 # Step 8: Post Deployment,
-i will setup Cloudwatch which will give me insight base on health and performance of my application by monitoring and collecting logs.
+i will setup Cloudwatch which will give me insight base on health and performance of my application by monitoring and collecting logs. i will develop a custom CloudWatch Alarms for proactive monitoring.
 I can also set up SNS for notification.

 # For CICD Implementation Using Jenkins
 I will utilize Jenkins, a powerful automation service that enables you to orchestrate all stages in your pipeline, from continuous integration all the way to continuous deployment.

+#### NOTE, i will use the Terraform Templete that i mention in the infrastructure setup

 # Step 1
 i will create a new Virtual Machine and ssh into the machine